Johann Natterer: Family and early life

 Johann Natterer initially attended a Piarist school; however, in 1794, he transferred to a normal school and completed high school (gymnasium) there.
 From 1802 to 1803, Johann Natterer attended the material academy and heard scientific lectures at the university.
+He travelled through Europe collecting specimens and preparing them for the museum.
+He travelled to Turkey and Italy with the taxidermist Dominik Sochor from 1812 to 1814.

 Expeditions

-In 1817, Emperor Franz I financed an expedition to Brazil on the occasion of the wedding of his daughter Archduchess Leopoldina to the Portuguese crown prince, Dom Pedro of Alcantara (who was later to become Emperor of Brazil).
-Natterer was the zoologist on the expedition and was accompanied by other naturalists including Johann Baptist von Spix and Carl Friedrich Philipp von Martius.
-Johann Natterer remained in South America for 18 years, until 1835, returning to Vienna with a large collection of specimens, including new species such as the South American lungfish, which he gave to the Imperial Natural-Science Cabinet (K.k.
+In 1817, Emperor Franz I financed an expedition to Brazil on the occasion of the wedding of his daughter Archduchess Maria Leopoldina to the Portuguese crown prince, Dom Pedro of Alcantara (who was later to become Emperor of Brazil).
+Prince Klemens Wenzel von Metternich, a keen naturalist considered it an opportunity to send a team of naturalists and scientists.
+Natterer was initially considered for the expedition leader position but this was given to Johann Christian Mikan and he was selected as the zoologist on the expedition and was accompanied by other naturalists including Johann Baptist von Spix and Carl Friedrich Philipp von Martius.
+The team fell apart with several members falling sick.
+The Austrian government withdrew support in 1821 following unrest in Brazil.
+Johann Natterer and his friend Dominik Sochor remained in South America.
+He fell sick with hepatitis in 1825 and the next year Sochor died at São Vicente.
+He continued to collect specimens until 1835, returning to Vienna with a large collection of specimens, including new species such as the South American lungfish, which he gave to the Imperial Natural-Science Cabinet (K.k.
 Naturaliencabinet), the predecessor of the Naturhistorisches Museum.

 Field notes

 Natterer did not publish an account of his travels, and his notebooks and diary were destroyed in the Hofburg fire of 1848 during the Vienna Revolution; however, his specimen collections of 60,000 insects were a part of the "Brazilian museum" in the "Harrach' house" and escaped the fire.

 Natterer also collected word lists of dozens of indigenous South American languages, including of various Arawakan, Tupian, Bororoan, and other languages.
 The lists are mostly still in unpublished manuscripts that are currently still being digitized.